MithileshGungah/Data-Science-Portfolio/Cognitive Maps Of London In The Age Of Generative AI/README.md

 ## 1. Problem — Spatial Bias in AI City Perception

 Cities are not perceived uniformly.
-Decades of urban psychology research show that **central and symbolically salient areas dominate mental maps**, while peripheral districts fade from memory.
+Decades of urban psychology research show that **central, affluent, and symbolically salient areas dominate mental maps**, while peripheral and residential districts fade from awareness.

+As LLMs increasingly mediate:
+- mapping and navigation,
+- travel and local discovery,
+- real estate and urban analytics,

-As Large Language Models increasingly mediate **mapping, navigation, travel, and urban decision-making**, a critical question emerges:
+a critical question emerges:

 > **How do AI systems “see” cities — and whose places become visible or invisible as a result?**